sg-wireless/pymakr-vsc/doc/multiplatform support.md

         - [x] on windows
         - [x] on linux
         - [ ] on mac
+            [ ] fix Issue with parameters / quotes `pwsh -nop -f ./scripts/mp-download.ps1 -ElectronVersions @\"('4.2.10')\""`
+            [ ] npm ci is problematic on Mac due to some write rights issue, I had to add sudo before some commands in mp-downloads.ps1)
+            [ ] pswh scripts/mp-download.ps1 -Clear is not working ( and therfore does not clear the bindings.node form the default location ?)

+instead of running pswh scripts/mp-download.ps1 without any parameters (-Clear, for some reason, is not working).
+So I performed the other steps normally and I also got the same runtime error (MODULE_NOT_FOUND).
         - [ ] others
     - [x] merge copy script / download script  ( -onlyCopy )
     [ ] deal with updates to node-abi to properly detect newer version